-Licenses for HKL2000 are limited to one specific system per lab.
-At DFCI you can use the system named mjel12 to run HKL2000.
+### HKL2000 Licenses for HKL2000 are limited to one specific system per lab.
+The Eck and Fischer Labs can use either of these systems:

 There are HMS network switches on the 3rd and 4th floors that connect the labs to SBGrid infrastructure.
 A new port must be activated for all new SBGrid-supported systems.
 Email email@example.com with the computer information and port number and SBGrid will work with DFCI/LC IT support to activate the port.
 To report DFCI network problems, or for general computing support, contact the Partners Healthcare Help desk at: